frli8848/DREAM/INSTALLATION.md

 ## MATLAB and Octave

-After building/installing the Matlab mex-files and/or Octave oct-files add the build folder, or biniary install folder, to the Matlab/Octave path.
+After building/installing the MATLAB mex-files and/or Octave oct-files add the build folder, or biniary install folder, to the MATLAB/Octave path.
 That is, for Octave add
 ```
 addpath('/<YOUR-HOME-DIR>/<PATH-TO-DREAM-SOURCES>/DREAM/build')
 ```
-to the `~/.octaverc` file, and for Matlab add it to the `~/Documents/MATLAB/startup.m` file.
+to the `~/.octaverc` file, and for MATLAB add it to the `~/Documents/MATLAB/startup.m` file.

 ## Python